 All the elements of the Legacy Project work in concert to reclaim the lives of people like Social Justice Advocate Jane Addams, Civil Rights pioneer Bayard Rustin, Cuban dissident Reinaldo Arenas, British mathematician Alan Turing, Chinese American patriotic icon Dr. Margaret Chung, Astronaut Sally Ride, Composer Cole Porter, Ugandan activist David Kato, Playwrights Lorraine Hansberry and Oscar Wilde, Poets Walt Whitman and Audre Lorde, LGBTQ Rights pioneers Frank Kameny and Barbara Gittings, Congresswoman Barbara Jordan, Maestro Leonard Bernstein, acclaimed Author James Baldwin, Modern Dance and Ballet Superstars Alvin Ailey and Rudolf Nureyev, and Transgender icons Sylvia Rivera and Marsha P. Johnson, and the immortal Pyotr Ilyich Tchaikovsky.
 Together these assets have brought this “hidden history” to those who access Legacy Project’s online education tools; to the thousands who make up its vast international social media following; to the hundreds of thousands who travel across state lines for a chance to view the Legacy Wall; and to the 1.5 million (literally, 1.5 million) people who visit the North Halsted Streetscape each year.

-In 2019 the Legacy Walk was declared the largest LGBTQ-focused Historic Landmark in the world.
+In 2019, the Legacy Walk was declared the largest LGBTQ-focused Historic Landmark in the world by the City of Chicago.
+Then in 2020, the Legacy Project was inducted into Chicago's LGBT Hall of Fame https://chicagolgbthalloffame.org/the-legacy-project/.
 There is nothing else on earth quite like Chicago’s Legacy Project.